Sønderskov: 20th century

 In 1925, it was acquired by J. Bundsgaard in exchange for other land.
 The estate then once again changed hands many times over the next years.
 In the 1970s it fell into a state of disrepair.
 In 1986 it was acquired by master carpenter Helge Kragelund.
 He undertook a comprehensive renovation of the main building over the next seven years.

 Architecture

 The three-winged main building dates from the 1620s.
 It is a white-washed brick building with visible wall anchors and a pitched roof clad in red tile.
-The roof ridge is pierced by four white-wahsed brick chimneys.
+The roof ridge is pierced by four white-washed brick chimneys.
 The three wings are of similar height but the northern main wing is only divided into two storeys whereas the two side wings (east and west) are divided into three storeys.

 The building is surrounded by moats.
 The surrounding park has a large vegetable garden.